-An excellent cloud-based DLP solution will monitor, record and log the data journey of your PHI.
-Not only does this help your healthcare IT team to make security improvements, but it makes the auditing process much more accessible – the hard work is already done for you!
+An excellent cloud-based DLP solution like Polymer DLP will monitor, record and log the data journey of your PHI.
+Not only does this help your healthcare IT team to make security improvements, but it makes the auditing process much more accessible–the hard work is already done for you!

 Stop hackers in their tracks

 Cloud DLP solutions use user behavior analytics and access policies to ensure that only verified and legitimate users access sensitive data.
 This means that if a hacker can breach your network, it will be difficult for them to steal sensitive data without sounding an alarm.

 Best-in-breed DLP solutions aim to help your employees become more security-conscious.
 They integrate nudges and reminders into the daily workflow, highlighting to users if they are about to take a ‘risky’ security action.